nascousa/IPMI/README.md

 ### Nate Scott

 ### Installation
+1. Download and install the Dell IPMI tool.
-1. Download bot ipmi.bat and ipmi.ps1 files.
+2. Download bot ipmi.bat and ipmi.ps1 files.
-2. Put both files into a folder.
+3. Put both files into a folder.

 ### Configuration
 1. Edit the ipmi.ps1 file with a text editor tool.